jmbarzee/space/README.md

 [![Coverage](https://codecov.io/gh/jmbarzee/space/branch/master/graph/badge.svg)](https://codecov.io/gh/jmbarzee/space)

 # Space
 Space is a lightweight implementation of 3d math.
-It supports, Cartesians, matricies, orientations, and more!
+It supports, Vectors as Cartesians or Sphericals, Matricies, and more!